nievergeltlab/PolygenicPTSD/README.md

 library(polygenicPTSD)
 library(dplyr)
 library(VGAM)

+#This loads the different types of regression model parameters
+data("model_types")

 ## STEP 1a Load and merge
 ## Load and merge data (or see example simulated data included with our